dojawael/Sudoku-game/README.md

 ##### Play Now ▶️🎮:

-You can access the game online at: Sudoku Game
+You can access the game online at: https://dojawael.github.io/Sudoku-game/

 #### How to Play ⚙️: